-The Events Calendar allows you to customize any of the calendar views, including events, venues and organizers.
+The Events Calendar allows you to customize any of the calendar views, including events, venues, and organizers.
 It uses template overrides, which is a way of modifying templates without touching the source code of the plugins and add-ons.
-If you’re unsure what templates overrides are or how they work, then you’ll want to read up on it before proceeding.
+If you’re unsure what template overrides are or how they work, then you’ll want to read up on it before proceeding.

 We’re going to look at an example of a template override.
 In this case, we’re going to customize the calendar’s list view template.